Jorge Soler Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to give up 202 total home runs at a clip of 1.5 per game (most in baseball).
+- Nationals pitchers combine to surrender 204 total home runs at a clip of 1.5 per game (most in the league).

 © 2023 Data Skrive.
 All rights reserved.